 If you don’t have any requirements or preferences, that’s totally fine.
 We’ll still be able to build you a strong brand that fits your market needs.

 We can talk online or on the phone any time — contact me here.

 Research and brainstorming are essential for capturing the essence of your brand, so the end result can be unique and memorable.

 I’ll consider your current situation, history, competitors, target audiences, market trends, core values, unique selling point, and where you want your brand to be in the future.

 Concepts and Presentation

-Three rounds of revisions for each project is standard practice, but I’m happy to make additional minor adjustments so that you get the design you need.
+Three rounds of revisions for design work is standard practice, but I’m happy to make additional minor adjustments so you are pleased with the outcome.

-Once I receive your approval and remaining payment, I promptly deliver to you the final deliverables via email and/or direct download.
+Once I receive your final approval and remaining payment, I will promptly deliver to you the final deliverables via email or direct download.
 At this point, full ownership of the final deliverables are automatically transferred to you.